Tennessee-based franchise owner had a bad impression of franchising until he found the WIN Home Inspection franchise

 How did you decide on a WIN Home Inspection franchise?

 I have a firm belief that Americans today are franchise-oriented.
 Just look at McDonald’s.
 People prefer a trusted brand with consistent quality.
 So I started researching.
-In Buffalo I had a sideline business of restoring old Victorian houses to their original condition.
+In Buffalo, I had a sideline business of restoring old Victorian houses to their original condition.
 Since I was familiar with home construction, I looked at home inspection companies.

 WIN had the nicest website and seemed like the most professional, so I gave them a call.
 A local franchisee was retiring and wanted to sell his territory.
 The corporate office put me in touch with him and worked to help me get in at a good price.
-They could have encouraged me to buy a new territory for a higher price, but instead they helped me save money.
+They could have encouraged me to buy a new territory for a higher price, but instead, they helped me save money.
 That’s the kind of people they are.

 Did your franchise grow immediately?

 Not immediately.
 I had to get focused.
-I bought in 2007, and everyone remembers what happened.
+I bought it in 2007, and everyone remembers what happened.
 The market fell.
 Plus, I had a side interest.
 I’d bought a franchise selling rental cars.
 It was taking a lot of my time and attention.

 Another WIN franchisee told me it takes time for Realtors to get to know you, and you have to get out there and market yourself.
 When they realize you’re established, they want to work with you.
 I decided to concentrate on one thing — my WIN Home Inspection franchise business.
 It worked.
 I grew and hired two full-time employees.
 I just hired another inspector, who is taking his state-required training.